Mortgage Retention: How does it work?

 Author: Pete Mugleston

-In this article, we’ll explain what mortgage retention is, why certain conditions are sometimes placed on mortgage offers and how a broker can help you secure the approval you need.
+In this article, we’ll explain mortgage retention, why certain conditions are sometimes placed on mortgage offers and how a broker can help you secure the approval you need.

 What is mortgage retention?

-Mortgage retention is when a lender refuses to release the whole mortgage fund to a customer at the start of the term.
-Instead, they hold back a proportion of the funds – or more rarely 100% of the funds – which will be released once certain essential works have been carried out.
+Mortgage retention occurs when a lender refuses to release the whole mortgage fund to a customer at the start of the term.
+Instead, they hold back a proportion of the funds, or, more rarely, 100% of the funds, which will be released once certain essential works have been carried out.

-This usually happens when defects considered significant but fixable are found by the surveyor.
+This usually happens when defects are considered significant, but the surveyor finds them fixable.

 How does it work?

-Once the lender has accepted an application on the basis of affordability, credit checks and other eligibility criteria, they will turn their attention to the property, reviewing results of legal searches and a valuation report.
+Once the lender has accepted an application based on affordability, credit checks, and other eligibility criteria, they will turn their attention to the property, reviewing the results of legal searches and a valuation report.

-As part of that valuation report the surveyor will assess what the property is worth and recommend any repairs that may be needed to align its true market value with the asking price.
+As part of that valuation report, the surveyor will assess the property’s worth and recommend any repairs that may be needed to align its true market value with the asking price.
 One way the lender can respond to any shortfall between the two figures is to impose mortgage retention.

 If the buyer agrees to retention, the lender makes them an ‘offer of advance’ and releases part of the funds on completion as normal, holding back the remainder until the works are completed.
-The amount held back is usually based on the estimated cost of the work needed.
+The amount held back is usually based on the estimated work cost.

 So if you wanted to take out a £200,000 mortgage and the lender identified defects expected to cost £10,000 to repair, they might make you an offer of £190,000 and release the remaining £10,000 to you once the works are complete.